siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 2. Recombine them at a small angle to form stable straight fringes.
 3. Select one bright fringe ridge using a slit or equivalent spatial filter.
 4. Propagate that isolated ridge over a known forward distance.
-5. In parallel, propagate a matched lower-density single-beam reference over the same distance.
+5. In parallel, propagate one incident beam as a matched reference over the same distance.
 6. Compare the two arrival times using amplitude modulation or pulse timing.